CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 ## Overview

 In the previous exercise, we introduced a restriction to the scale properties of the service.
-In this exercise, you will configure the api deployments to create pods that use dynamic port mappings to eliminate the port resource constraint during scale activities.
+In this exercise, you will configure the API deployments to create pods that use dynamic port mappings to eliminate the port resource constraint during scale activities.

 Kubernetes services can discover the ports assigned to each pod, allowing you to run multiple instances of the pod on the same agent node --- something that is not possible when you configure a specific static port (such as 3001 for the API service).

 ### Task 1: Perform a rolling update

-In this task, you will edit the web application source code to update some configuration and update the Docker image used by the deployment.
+In this task, you will edit the web application source code to update some configurations and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.
-Rolling updates allow Deployments' update to take place with zero downtime by incrementally updating Pods instances with new ones.
+Rolling updates allow Deployment updates to take place with zero downtime by incrementally updating Pods instances with new ones.
 The new Pods will be scheduled on Nodes with available resources

->**Note**: Please perform this task using a new Windows command prompt which should be not connected to build agent VM but should be logged into Azure.
+>**Note**: Please perform this task using a new Windows command prompt which should be not connected to the build agent VM but should be logged into Azure.

 1. First you will be making some changes in your web application source code and will be creating a new docker image based on the latest changes.

-1. Navigate back to the Windows command prompt where you have connected to your linux VM, and run the below command to navigate to the directory where you'll need to make the changes in web application source code.
+1. Navigate back to the Windows command prompt where you have connected to your Linux VM, and run the below command to navigate to the directory where you'll need to make the changes in the web application source code.

      ```bash
      cd  Cloud-Native-Application/labfiles/src/ContosoTraders.Ui.Website/src/pages/home/components/hero

      ```
-1. Once you are in the correct directory, run the below command to make open **Corousel.js** file to make some text change in homepage of your web application.
+1. Once you are in the correct directory, run the below command to open the **Corousel.js** file to make some text changes to the homepage of your web application.

      ```bash
      sudo chmod 777 Corousel.js